 For some items, it’s worth paying extra for reputation because that reputation is hard earned and well-deserved.
 The All-Clad 12-Inch Stainless Steel Fry Pan is one of those things.
 It’s beloved by professionals, enthusiasts, and home cooks alike for their superior heat conductivity, balanced handling, and durability.

 We spent a total of about 20 hours researching the subject, asking experts for their opinions, and reading as many reviews as we could get our hands on.
 We then called in or bought the best of the best and did some of our own hands on testing involving both controlled experiments and cooking.
-After all was said and done, the All-Clad was the clear winner.
-However, there is a compelling case to be made for cast iron and many experts we asked recommended getting both, which shouldn’t be a problem considering the Lodge Logic 12-inch cast iron skillet costs only $19.

 It’s a bit difficult to determine what exactly separates a skillet from other frying pans, but America’s Test Kitchen’s definition (subscription required and recommended) is as good as any: “Skillets are simply frying pans with low, flared sides.
 Their shape encourages evaporation, which is why skillets excel at searing, browning, and sauce reduction.”
 The evaporation part is key because when vapor can’t escape, you wind up steaming your food which makes it soggy and less appetizing.
 The flared perimeter also makes it easier to flip food in a pan like a TV chef (easier than you think it is and a good skill to learn in an afternoon).
 Although the terms are often confusingly used interchangeably, steep and straight edged pans are for the most part called sauté pans, which are best for cooking down greens and deep frying–situations where extra steam and volume are beneficial.